 President Dwight D. Eisenhower named her an alternate delegate to the U.N.
 General Assembly in 1959.
 Dunne had actively campaigned for him in the 1952 and 1956 presidential elections.

 Was discovered for films while appearing in the first national touring company of "Show Boat" in 1929.
 She played and sang the role of Magnolia, and repeated her performance in Show Boat (1936).

+Following her death, she was interred at Calvary Cemetery in East Los Angeles, California.
 Her tombstone mistakenly gives her date of birth as 1901 rather than 1898.

 After being nominated 5 times for the Best Actress Oscar and never winning, it was hoped by many that she would receive an honorary award after her retirement but the Academy (for reasons best known to itself) failed to present one.

 Was offered the role of Aunt Alicia in Vincente Minnelli's Gigi (1958), but she declined, preferring to stay in retirement.

 She was awarded a Star on the Hollywood Walk of Fame at 6440 Hollywood Boulevard in Hollywood, California on February 8, 1960.

 In 1965, she was the first woman elected into Technicolor's board of directors.